o-t-w/blog/src/content/blog/attr-function.md

 }
 ```

 This will be used as the default value when the data attribute is not included on the element in your HTML.
-This has been supported since [Firefox 119](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/119#css), [Safari Technology Preview 208](https://developer.apple.com/documentation/safari-technology-preview-release-notes/stp-release-208#New-Features), and in Chrome Canary (behind a flag).
+This has been supported since [Firefox 119](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/119#css), [Safari 18.4](https://developer.apple.com/documentation/safari-release-notes/safari-18_4-release-notes), and in Chrome Canary (behind a flag).

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="abeebyZ" data-pen-title="attr() fallback " data-user="cssgrid" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/cssgrid/pen/abeebyZ">